Updated: January 2021

 Sure, losing weight or landing a new job sound like reasonable goals but if you’ve ever tried either, you’ll know they take some work.
 Working towards an intangible goal can seem like a never-ending uphill hike when you’re in the trenches and this can lead to the will to quit.
 After all, if you can’t see what you are working towards, you will never get there.
 This year I resolved to learn Spanish.
 I failed (I’ll admit it) because when I started about 2 months ago (okay yes, I procrastinated too) I realized there was so much I needed to know and very little time in which to learn it.
 This of course freaked me out and I quit.
 Had I been specific from the beginning about perhaps becoming conversational in a restaurant setting then I wouldn’t be doing my resolution walk of shame here.

-Solution: Set tangible, realistic goals with clear points of achievement with which to work towards.
+Expert Tip: Set tangible, realistic goals with clear milestones

 Planning for the future requires building a roadmap and taking action.
 A realistic goal becomes overwhelming and unrealistic if it isn’t broken down and acted upon regularly.
 Create your goal and then reverse-engineer your plan across months, weeks or even days.
-Put it on paper and hang it on your bathroom mirror so you have a constant reminder of what you need to be doing.
-Then, do it.
-A few months ago I wrote about why so many people fail to find happiness and meaning in their jobs.
-People fail because they don’t take action.
+I’ve learned that a lack of consistency is why so many people fail to find happiness and meaning in their jobs.
+People fail because they don’t take consistent action.
 If you’re unhappy where you’re at then the worst thing you can do is fail to take action because you’ll always remain where you are and you’ll have no one to blame but yourself.